Marta-Barea/machine-learning_VisNIRS-Waxes-Type-Classification/README.md

 ## Usage

 1. Clone the repository.
-2. Ensure that the necessary versions of RStudio and packages are installed.
+2. Ensure that the necessary versions of R and packages are installed.
 3. Navigate to the respective folders and run the scripts to reproduce the results or launch the Shiny app.